-How many can you put a check mark next to?
-The more checks, the better looking your lawn will be this summer.
-If you can’t check off many, you need to start making some changes, or wind up with the worst-looking lawn on the block!
+How many of these can you put a check mark next to?
+The more checks, the better looking your lawn is going to be during the summer.
+If you don’t get very many, you should start making some changes.

-☐ Refrain from cutting too short – Especially if you have St. Augustine grass.
-The taller the blades, the more shade for the roots, stolons and runners.
-And the more water is conserved.
-If you have a lawn crew doing the mowing, tell them to raise the deck immediately.
-Cutting Bermuda or thin-bladed Zoysias with reel mowers is best, but you should raise the mowing decks on those, too.
+□ Refrain from cutting too short, especially if you have St. Augustine grass.
+The taller the blades, the more shade for the roots, stolons and runners, and the more water you’ll conserve.
+If you have a lawn crew doing the mowing, tell them to raise the deck.

-☐ Apply the 1/3 Rule (or less) for mowing (or pruning anything, for that matter) - In other words, when deciding the correct mowing height, are you removing more than 1/3?
+□ Apply the 1/3 Rule (or less) when mowing (or pruning anything, for that matter).
+In selecting the mowing height, are you removing more than 1/3?

 □ Water early!
-This has a double benefit: First, it allows the yard to have moisture for use during the heat of the day.
-If you’re watering at night, make the change to the mornings right now.
-Otherwise, you’re also inviting fungal diseases that will develop the closer we get to August and September.
+This has a double benefit: First, it allows the yard to use the moisture during the heat of the day.
+If you’re watering at night, change to mornings right now to avoid inviting fungal diseases that come with evening watering in August and September.

-☐ Mulch mow - If you are bagging grass clippings during the summer, you’re missing out on the nutritional benefits (like nitrogen) from pulverized clippings when left where they fall.
-Plus, you get added protection from the sun when the pulverized grass goes deep down to the root zone as it’s supposed to.
+□ Mulch mow.
+If you bag your grass clippings during the summer, you’ll miss out on the nutritional benefits (like nitrogen) from pulverized clippings when left where they fall.
+Plus, they’ll provide added protection from the sun, as they make their way deep down to the root zone.

-☐ Compost top-dress - You can compost top-dress at almost any time of the year.
-Those who think it can’t be done during the summer probably aren’t aware of the benefits or have seen results from the wrong kind of compost.
-Owners of newly built homes with builder-grade dirt under the grass is likely just clay, so by adding compost annually, you will organically enrich the soil.
+□ Compost top-dress!
+First, know that you can compost top-dress at almost any time of the year.
+Those who claim you can’t do it during the summer are either unaware of the benefits or are not using the correct compost.
+At newly built homes, the dirt under the grass is likely just clay, so by adding compost annually, you will organically enrich the soil.
 That will ultimately lead to a better lawn.

-☐ Avoid high-nitrogen fertilizers!
-Weed-and-feeds, heinous products mostly available from national brands, usually have the highest nitrogen content.
-And if you don’t provide ample amounts of water during the summer for a lawn laced with a high-nitrogen fertilizer, it will burn up.
+□ Avoid high-nitrogen fertilizers!
+Weed-and-feeds, heinous products mostly available from national brands, usually have the highest ratios of nitrogen.
+If you don’t provide ample amounts of water after the summer application of a high-nitrogen fertilizer, the lawn will burn up.

-☐ Add iron supplementation - If you’ve been doing everything above but you’re seeing yellowing grass, all the iron, nitrogen, sulfur, etc. that greens things up has probably been leached out.
-That’s why I recommend iron supplements in the summer months.
-It happens when our irrigation systems water way more than Mother Nature does.
-Adding iron, however, is only necessary if you see yellowing grass - not if your yard is green.
-And if you’ve been watering at night, yellow grass could also indicate a fungal disease.
-So, it’s important to get it diagnosed as chlorosis (yellowing caused by a lack of iron) rather than a fungal disease or insect problems – they’re treated differently.
+□ You can add iron supplementation.
+If you’ve been following these rules, but you’re seeing a yellowing lawn, all the iron, nitrogen, sulfur, etc. that greens up turfgrass has probably been leached from the soil.
+That’s why I recommend iron supplements during the summer months.
+However, it’s only necessary if you see yellowing grass.
+But note that if you’ve been watering at night and seeing yellowing grass, that could be due to a fungal disease, not chlorosis (yellowing caused by lack of iron).

-So, how many check marks did you get?
+So, how many check marks do you have?
 Six or more, and I’ll bet you’re looking good!
-If you have three or fewer, do I really need to ask how your lawn looks going into the summer months?
+If you checked three or less, do I really have to ask how your lawn looks this summer?